Acoustics 001 - LoudspeakerWithCabinet

 Magnetic wall

-.- As magnetic wall target, select the outer surfaces
+.- As magnetic wall target, select all outer boundary surfaces of the model (

 76, 94, 95

-- As magnetic wall target, select the outer surfaces
+- As magnetic wall target, select all outer boundary surfaces of the model (

 - Add